ghostbuster91/nodejs-packager/README.md

 }
 ```

-Commands:
-- `build`

-   Builds an image using the local Docker server.
-- `publish`

-   Builds an image using the local Docker server and pubishes it to the remote repository
-- `stage`

-   Generates a directory with the Dockerfile and environment prepared for building a Docker image.
-Usefull mainly for debugging purpose.

 ```
 Usage: nodejs-packager [options] [command]

 Options:
-  -v, --version           output the version number -h, --help              display help for command
+  -v, --version                output the version number -l, --log-level <log_level>  log level (default: "INFO") -c, --config <fileName>      config file name (default: "dockerconfig.ts") -h, --help                   display help for command

 Commands:
+  stage                        Generates a directory with the Dockerfile and environment prepared for building a Docker
+                               image.
-  stage [options]         Generates a directory with the Dockerfile and environment prepared for creating a Docker image. publishLocal [options]  Builds an image using the local Docker server. publish [options]       Builds an image using the local Docker server and pubishes it to the remote repository clean [options]         Removes the built image from the local Docker server. help [command]          display help for command
+  build                        Builds an image using the local Docker server. publish [options]            Builds an image using the local Docker server and pubishes it to the remote repository clean                        Deletes all the temporary files and removes the built image from the local Docker server. help [command]               display help for command
   ```